 What Are Biological and Toxin Weapons?

 Biological weapons are complex systems that disseminate disease-causing organisms or toxins to harm or kill humans, animals or plants.
 They generally consist of two parts – a weaponized agent and a delivery mechanism.
-In addition to strategic or tactical military applications, biological weapons can be used for political assassinations, the infection livestock or agricultural produce to cause food shortages and economic loss, the creation of environmental catastrophes, and the introduction of widespread illness, fear and mistrust among the public.
+In addition to strategic or tactical military applications, biological weapons can be used for political assassinations, the infection of livestock or agricultural produce to cause food shortages and economic loss, the creation of environmental catastrophes, and the introduction of widespread illness, fear and mistrust among the public.

 Almost any disease-causing organism (such as bacteria, viruses, fungi, prions or rickettsiae) or toxin (poisons derived from animals, plants or microorganisms, or similar substances produced synthetically) can be used in biological weapons.
 The agents can be enhanced from their natural state to make them more suitable for mass production, storage, and dissemination as weapons.
 Historical biological weapons programs have included efforts to produce: aflatoxin; anthrax; botulinum toxin; foot-and-mouth disease; glanders; plague; Q fever; rice blast; ricin; Rocky Mountain spotted fever; smallpox; and tularaemia, among others.